neha-singh8/layoffs-Data-Analysis/README.md

 ## Global Layoff Trends analysis (2020-2023)

 ## Project Overview
 This project demonstrates the ability to analyze real-world datasets, identify business patterns and translate data into actionable insights using SQL and Excel.
-The analysis was performed on ~2,000+ global layoff records spanning multiple industries, countries, and funding stages.
+The analysis was performed on ~2300 global layoff records spanning multiple industries, countries and funding stages.

 ## Dataset Source
-- Source: Kaggle (Global Layoffs Dataset)
+- Source: Github (Global Layoffs Dataset)

 ## Tools used
 - SQL - Data cleaning, transformation and exploratory data analysis(EDA)